 - Ensure good behavior: Emotional support animals don’t need to have any formal training, but it’s a good idea to make sure your dog knows basic commands: sit, stay, and lie down.
 These commands will help emotional support animals keep the work environment safe without any extensive training.

 - Retain control: Keep your dog on a leash or within voice control at all times.

 - Prepare your space: Whether you work in an open-plan space or an office with four walls and a door, figure out where your dog will be during the workday.
 You may want to bring in a basket or pillow to encourage your dog to sleep.
 If your dog is crate-trained, they might appreciate having a crate at work as a place they can go to feel safe.
 Keep a well-stocked jar of treats to reward good behavior.

-With a bit of preparation, you can make sure that bringing your ESA dog to work is a good experience for everyone.
+With a bit of preparation, you can make sure that bringing your emotional support dog to work is a good experience for everyone.

 Reduce stress and anxiety by keeping your ESA dog with you at work

 Fortunately, you may be able to get permission from your employer to bring your dog to work as long as you can show they’re an assistance animal.
+Your employer may request documentation of your need for an emotional support animal.
 Getting an ESA Letter online is quick and easy with Pettable.
 Once you have your letter, you can talk to your employer about bringing your dog when you go back to work.

 Benefits of working with your emotional support pet